Dining toom at Cecconi's Toorak.

 • Recommended

-Melbourne’s a town with no shortage of excellent pastas, but most most of us can agree: when Tipo 00 hit the scene in 2014, carb lovers were astonished.
+Melbourne’s a town with no shortage of excellent pastas, but most of us can agree: when Tipo 00 hit the scene in 2014, Italian food lovers were astonished.
 This iconic laneway locale really is dishing up the crème de la crème of sauced-up carbs and we don't want it to ever stop.
-It's named after the finely ground flour used to make pasta and pizza and was recently named one of the best Italian restaurants in the world.
-Gorge on stracciatella with fermented honey and grilled ox tongue for starters, squid ink pasta and the puttanesca market fish for mains and then finish on a sweet note with the famous 'Tipomisù'.
+It's named after the finely ground flour used to make pasta and pizza, and in 2022 it was named one of the best Italian restaurants in the world.
+Gorge on stracciatella with fermented honey and grilled ox tongue for starters, squid ink pasta and the puttanesca market fish for mains, and then finish on a sweet note with the famous 'Tipomisù'.
 You'll thank us later.

 • Italian